 You might already be able to tell how and why bullet journaling is different than other forms of journaling, but let’s talk about it for a moment.
 There are quite a few differences as outlined below:

 You create sections and an index – Another difference with a bullet journal is that it has sections for each form of journaling, and also includes an index.
-This index is something most traditional journals or diaries don’t tend to have, though of course this is entirely up to you.
+This index is something most traditional journals or diaries don’t tend to have, though of course, this is entirely up to you.
 This helps you easily locate the page you want.
 When you start putting the bullet journal together, you decide on what collections to create, then you make an index.
 You can always add to your index later as your collections grow.

-Signifiers are used in place of long sentences – The signifiers, or symbols are used to represent the key actions your need to take for a given entry.
-You will still do some writing, but once you are familiarized with your signifiers these will make for a quick understanding of what is going on with each task in a month’s calendar view on one of the pages.
+Signifiers are used in place of long sentences – The signifiers or symbols are used to represent the key actions your need to take for a given entry.
+You will still do some writing, but once you are familiar with your signifiers these will make for a quick understanding of what is going on with each task in a month’s calendar view on one of the pages.

 Why Anyone Should Start a Bullet Journal

 Once you understand the key aspects of a bullet journal getting started is easy!
 Now we will get a little more insight into why this is such a good journal to try creating and the top benefits of keeping one.

 Bullet journaling for beginners has many advantages.
 Not only can a bullet journal help you become more organized, but you will get all these additional benefits:

 It is a planner in an entirely customizable system – designed to suit your needs

 Do you like to use a planner?
 If so, use a bullet journal instead!
 It provides all of the perks of using a planner, but then it also doubles as a journal.

 You can keep track of even more things, have pages for weekly and monthly calendars, and put just about anything inside that you would put in a planner but without having to follow the ready-made templates and setups.